oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 ### Introduction

-This sample demonstrates deploying a Model in Image [domain home source type]({{< relref "/userguide/managing-domains/choosing-a-model/_index.md" >}}); these have a domain resource with `domainHomeSourceType: FromModel`.
+This sample demonstrates deploying a Model in Image [domain home source type]({{< relref "/userguide/managing-domains/choosing-a-model/_index.md" >}}).
 Unlike Domain in PV and Domain in Image, Model in Image eliminates the need to pre-create your WebLogic domain home prior to deploying your domain resource.
 Instead, Model in Image uses a WebLogic Deploy Tooling (WDT) model to specify your WebLogic configuration.

 WDT models are a convenient and simple alternative to WebLogic WLST configuration scripts and templates.
 They compactly define a WebLogic domain using YAML files and support including application archives in a ZIP file.
 The WDT model format is described in the open source [WebLogic Deploy Tooling](https://github.com/oracle/weblogic-deploy-tooling) GitHub project, and the required directory structure for a WDT archive is specifically discussed [here](https://github.com/oracle/weblogic-deploy-tooling/blob/master/site/archive.md).